2001-2005 Honda Civic: problems, engine, timing belt intervals, fuel economy

-2005 Honda Civic
+Honda Civic interior.

 The Honda Civic is available in base DX, mid-level LX and top of the line EX trim levels.

 Transmission choices included a five-speed manual or four-speed automatic.
 Anti-lock brakes (ABS) are standard on EX models.